Abstract-IDE/Abstract/README.md

 │   ├── packer_nvim.lua            / manage plugins
 │   ├── customs/
 │   │   ├── override_defalut.lua   / configs to override defined config
-│   │   └── roshniline.lua         / i am working on it. btw it's a status line
+│   │   └── abstractline.lua         / i am working on it. btw it's a status line
 │   └── plugins/                   / dir containing configs for plugins. each plugin has it's own config and can be locaed through init.lua file
 │   ...
 ├── plugin/                        / auto-created by plugin manager